tamertinkci/ML4B-Team-7/projectdocumentation.md

 [^2]: Gordon, R. (2023, November 20).
 [Synthetic imagery sets new bar in AI training efficiency.
 MIT News | Massachusetts Institute of Technology.](https://news.mit.edu/2023/synthetic-imagery-sets-new-bar-ai-training-efficiency-1120)

 ### Research question
-How can a Generative Adversarial Network (GAN) be utilized to detect and generate realistic images of apples, and how can this be effectively deployed in a Streamlit application?
+How can a Generative Adversarial Network (GAN) be utilized generate realistic images of apples, and how can this be effectively deployed in a Streamlit application?

 ### Structure of this Document